SESYNC-ci/lesson-style/docs/_slides/pull-requests.md

 You’ve been working on feature branch for a while and it’s ready to be merged with the main branch.
 Most likely, you’d want to first share your work with your peers to get their feedback before merging it into main branch.
 That’s what pull requests are for.

-1. Create a pull request in the GitHub website by loggin in and going to: **Project page -> Pull request tab -> New pull request**
+1. Create a pull request in the GitHub website by loggin in and going to: **Project page -> Pull request tab -> New pull request**.
 ![]({% include asset.html path="images/new-pull-request.png" %})
-2. Chose the branch you would like to merge into main and click **Create pull request**
+2. Chose the branch you would like to merge into main and click **Create pull request**.
 ![]({% include asset.html path="images/pull-merge-branch.png" %})
-3. Provide a title and brielfy describe the changes
+3. Provide a title and brielfy describe the changes.
-4. Click **Create pull request**
+4. Click **Create pull request**.
 ![]({% include asset.html path="images/create-pull-request.png" %})
-5. Once your changes are approved you can merge them by clicking on **Merge pull request** or by running `git merge` and `git push` from the command line
+5. Once your changes are approved you can merge them by clicking on **Merge pull request** or by running `git merge` and `git push` from the command line.

 ![]({% include asset.html path="images/merge-pull.png" %})
 ```